gulpjs/gulp/docs/getting-started.md

 You have an empty gulpfile and everything is installed.
 How do you REALLY get started?
 Check out the [recipes](recipes) and the [list of articles](README.md#articles) for more information.

-## .src, .watch, .dest, .parallel, .serial, CLI args - How do I use these things?
+## .src, .watch, .dest, .parallel, .series, CLI args - How do I use these things?

 For API specific documentation you can check out the [documentation for that](API.md).